cds-snc/forms-terraform/README.md

 ### Starting LocalStack and services without dev containers

+#### TLDR

-#### Spare me the details and give me the commands
+**Spare me the details and give me the commands**

-##### Only do once as part of setup
+Only do once as part of setup:

-- You will also have to supply the following environment variables and values to platform-forms-client to get everything working with the local lambdas and localstack.
+You will also have to supply the following environment variables and values to platform-forms-client to get everything working with the local lambdas and localstack.

 ```shell
 # localstack only simulates a us-east-1 region